Fences & Gates in Long Beach: A Homeowner’s Guide

 • Coastal salt air can corrode metal and fade wood

-• Moisture and occasional clay soil shifting can affect posts and gates
+• Moisture and clay soil shifts can affect posts and gates

 • Older neighborhoods may have tight lots, alley access, or HOA rules